lnncrs/ML-2018/README.md

 # UFABC ML 2018

-This repository was created for 1Q/2018 "Machine Learning" class on UFABC (Federal University of ABC - BR).
+Repository for 1Q/2018 "Machine Learning" activities submissions on UFABC (Federal University of ABC - BR)

+**The activities 4th and 8th are partially complete, the 6th was skipped**